There are now 3 possible online modes for units:

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) an end-of-semester theory examination; (2) student-focused exploration of protein structure and function (poster and assignment); and (3) assessment on the basis of lab notebook and a lab report.
+Indicative assessments in this unit are as follows: (1) an end-of-semester theory examination; (2) student-focused exploration of protein structure and function (poster and workshop activity participation); and (3) assessment of laboratory notebook and a laboratory report in the format of a research paper.
+Further information is available in the unit outline.
 Further information is available in the unit outline.

 - Unit Coordinator(s)